 Check out the Lantern Market at night

-As the sun sets in Hoi An, the lanterns light up in Nguyen Hoang Street.
-The 300-meter long street comes alive with colorful lantern in all sorts of shades and hues.
-The street is gradually filled with locals and tourists as vendors set up shops under the multi-colored light of the lanterns - a postcard-perfect scene that Hoi An is widely known for.
+As the sun sets in Hoi An, the lanterns light up on Nguyen Hoang Street.
+The 300-meter-long street comes alive with a colourful lantern in all sorts of shades and hues.
+The street is gradually filled with locals and tourists as vendors set up shops under the multi-coloured light of the lanterns – a postcard-perfect scene that Hoi An is widely known for.

 - Location: Nguyễn HoàngMinh An, Tp.
 Hội An, Quảng Nam, Vietnam

 Take up a Vietnamese cooking class